 Mountain Lake Country Club -11th – 160 yards

-The Redan 8th from Seth Raynor’s beautiful central Florida course Mountain Lake features a dramatic sweeping right-to-left slope that influences shots hit on the right side of the green.
+The Redan 8th from Seth Raynor’s beautiful central Florida course Mountain Lake features a dramatic right-to-left slope that influences shots hit on the right side of the green.
 The slope of the 8th has to be seen to believed – it’s truly remarkable.
-While Mountain Lake’s is shorter than your typical Redan hole, the bold shaping makes up for the lack of distance.
+While Mountain Lake’s Redan is shorter than normal, the bold shaping more than makes up for the lacking distance.

 From the tee on Mountain Lake's 8th, with front bunkers menacing